markusand/painless-airtable/README.md

 #### Expand records

 Automatically query and populate fields with linked records information.
+> [!WARNING]
-> [!]
-Be aware it may trigger the max-query-per-second limit error.
+> Be aware it may trigger the max-query-per-second limit error.

 ```js
 expand: {